Using Online Training in Staff Development

 Getting specific

+We worked with one library service on how to use Creating powerful promotions to create a core group to plan an annual programme of touring promotions round branches.
 We worked with an International School on a mix of courses to involve staff with different roles in new thinking to support a planned refurbishment.
 This involved new approaches to shelving layout, to collection organisation and to merchandising and display.

 This kind of thinking helps staff feel the training is worthwhile and relevant to their job.
 It feeds directly into project planning for future activities.